 All applicants are required to take a math assessment on the first Saturday after the application deadline.

 All applicants should receive a response to their application by March 15.
 Due to the large number of candidates that apply each year, it is not possible for us to inform applicants if their applications are incomplete, or give other information during the review process.

 Admitted students will need to respond by April 15.
 On-campus housing will be guaranteed only to students whose completed housing application has been received by the university by the reply deadline of April 15.

+Students can submit GMAT scores instead of GRE scores.
 When students register for either test, they must specify that their scores be sent to the Princeton University Office of Graduate Admission.
 Princeton’s code for the GRE is 2672, and WC1-L5-59 for the GMAT.
 Princeton does not use department codes.
 It takes four to six weeks for scores to be released to the Office of Graduate Admission following your request.